S-Corp Election

 Election

-– Have only one class of stock (common stock).
+• Only issue one class of stock

-After electing S-Corp status, the corporation must:
+After electing S-Corp status, your business must:

 SVA TAX SERVICES